jjiantong/Boyi/README.md

-# OpenCL_applications_on_FPGAs
+# Boyi

+A systematic framework for optimizing OpenCL applications on FPGAs

 ## Overview
 This repository contains:
+- PART ONE: 11 OpenCL applications on FPGAs
-- Source code of 11 OpenCL applications (in four execution models)
+    - Source code of all the optimization combinations under four execution models
-- Resource consumption details and absolute performance numbers of our experiments on a Terasic DE5a-Net board with an Altera Arria 10 GX FPGA and 8GB 2-bank DDR3 device memory
+    - Detailed resource consumption and absolute performance numbers of our experiments
+- PART TWO: an LLVM-based automatic tool to determine whether to use two emerging OpenCL features

 This work explores the optimization combinations on FPGAs for four high-level execution models: NDRange kernel (*NDR*), Single work-item kernel (*SWI*), NDRange kernel+OpenCL channel (*NDR+C*), Single work-item kernel+OpenCL channel (*SWI+C*).

-And our goal is to determine the most suitable execution model based on the presence or absence of three OpenCL patterns: Atomic Operation (*AO*), Multi-Pass Scheme (MPS) and Kernel-to-Kernel Communication (KKC).
+And our goal is to assist OpenCL programmers to determine the most suitable execution model based on the presence or absence of three OpenCL patterns: Atomic Operation (*AO*), Multi-Pass Scheme (MPS) and Kernel-to-Kernel Communication (KKC).

-## Applications
+The 11 OpenCL applications include:

 Application|Description|Source
 -|-|-
 BFS | Breadth-First Search | Chai benchmarks